 I really love the idea of wireless earbuds, because… well, they’re just cool.
 I’ve been using the Apple AirPods on and off for a couple of months, and while the fit on those is terrible and the functionality poor, there’s something amazing about just shoving two buttons into your ears and hearing music.

-Actually, the Jabra Sport Elite are more than just big - they’re huge.
+Actually, the Jabra Elite Sports are more than just big – they’re huge.
 The idea is pretty good: they sit snugly in your ear canals and push the optical heart rate monitor against your skin to give one of the more accurate heart rate readings, according to scientists who know more about this than I do.

-I like that Jabra wants to check the heart rate is working correctly by asking you to stand still and then jump around for 15 seconds… I’m never by myself when I get this command so I look like a right fool.
+I like that Jabra wants to check the heart rate monitoring is working correctly by asking you to stand still and then jump around for 15 seconds… I’m never by myself when I get this command so I look like a right fool.

 The first time I tried this, I could NOT get the heart rate to work.
 Over and over I removed the headphones and tried to get them to fit better – in the end I gave up.